HKUDS/OpenSpace/README.md

 <sub>Skill Wiki turns shared skills into a searchable package tree with lineage and quality context.</sub>
 </div>

+## Four Capabilities for Managing Agent Skills

-OpenSpace v2 gives agents four practical abilities:
+OpenSpace gives agents four practical capabilities to manage the full skill lifecycle—from execution and evaluation to improvement and reuse.

-### 📊 Skill Quality from Real Tasks
+### 📊 Evaluate Skills with Real-Task Evidence

-Stop guessing.
-Know which skills actually work.
+Stop guessing which skills work.
+Measure them through actual outcomes.

-- **✅ Task-result quality** — Every skill run is tracked: was it selected, applied, completed, or did it fall back?
-Over time, the pattern tells the truth.
+- ✅ Track every run — See whether a skill was selected, applied, completed, or replaced by a fallback.
-- **✅ Tool reliability** — When a tool fails, slows down, or becomes risky, every skill that depends on it gets flagged — automatically.
-- **✅ Quality-aware reuse** — A skill that consistently finishes real work is treated differently from one that keeps falling short.
-Your agent stops guessing.
-- **✅ Clear evidence** — Instead of trusting a skill's description, users can inspect what actually happened across real runs.
+- ✅ Monitor dependencies — Flag skills when their tools become unreliable, slow, or risky.
+- ✅ Reuse with confidence — Prefer skills that consistently complete real tasks.
+- ✅ Inspect the evidence — Review actual execution records instead of trusting descriptions alone.

-**A skill earns its place by working in the real world — not by looking good in a file.**
+**Skills earn trust by delivering results—not by looking good in a file.**

-### 🧬 Controlled Skill Evolution
+### 🧬 Evolve Agents with Skills

-Agents need to improve.
-But improvement without control is just chaos.
+Skills should improve through experience, without creating uncontrolled changes.
-- ✅ **Evidence-driven updates** — Real task evidence decides when a skill should be fixed, derived, or captured.
+- ✅ Evidence-driven updates — Use real task outcomes to decide what should be fixed, derived, or captured.
-- ✅ **Provisional first** — New evolved skills remain reusable but provisional until real cross-task success promotes them to trusted.
-- ✅ **Independent trust** — Trust and availability are separate; a skill can be provisional or trusted while operators independently enable or disable it.
+- ✅ Provisional by default — Let new skills prove themselves across tasks before becoming trusted.
-- ✅ **Validated skills** — A skill is checked before a new version replaces the old one.
+- ✅ Validated releases — Check improvements before replacing a working version.
+- ✅ Independent control — Manage a skill’s trust status and availability separately.
-- ✅ **Version history** — Users can see how a skill changed over time.
+- ✅ Complete history — Track how and why each skill changes over time.

-**Agents should adapt to the real world, but every change needs control.**
+**Let skills adapt to the real world—while keeping every change reviewable and controlled.**

 ### 🌐 Local-First Skill Hub